 Example #1 – Finding Cumulative Normal Distribution Probability

-Suppose you are a working professional and takes on an average 40 minutes to reach the office.
-With the standard deviation of 10 minutes (10 minutes late or 10 minutes early) and assumption that the time it takes you to reach the office is normally distributed with mean mentioned above, what are the chances/probability that you reach to office in less than 48 minutes?
+Suppose you are a working professional and it takes on an average of 40 minutes to reach the office.
+With the standard deviation of 10 minutes (10 minutes late or 10 minutes early) and the assumption that the time it takes you to reach the office is normally distributed with the mean mentioned above, what are the chances/probability that you reach to office in less than 48 minutes?

-See the screenshot below for the better visualization of this problem:
+See the screenshot below for better visualization of this problem:

 - In cell B1, there is a time we want to find the normal probabilities for.

-- In cell B2, we have average time taken to reach to office.
+- In cell B2, we have the average time taken to reach to office.

 - In cell B3, you have the value for standard deviation in terms of time to reach to office.